jitpack/jitpack.io/README.md

 **That's it!** The first time you request a project JitPack checks out the code, builds it and sends the Jar files back to you.

-Too see an example head to https://jitpack.io and 'Look Up' a GitHub repository by url.
+Too see an example head to [jitpack.io](https://jitpack.io) and 'Look Up' a GitHub repository by url.

-*Note*: when using multiple repositories in build.gradle it is recommended to add JitPack *at the end*.
-Gradle will go through all repositories in order until it finds a dependency.

 Gradle example:
 ```gradle